Registry of outcome measures

 Recent updates

-In early 2012 a detailed record for the AMPS, Assessment of Motor and Process Skills; an observational assessment of an individual's ability to perform chosen, familiar and life relevant activities of daily living was added to the ROM.
+Most recently a detailed record for the AMPS, Assessment of Motor and Process Skills; an observational assessment of an individual's ability to perform chosen, familiar and life relevant activities of daily living was added to the ROM.

-In the first quarter of 2011 a number of records were added to the Registry of Outcome Measures (ROM).
+Additionally a number of records were added to the Registry of Outcome Measures (ROM).
 Some highlights are provided below for your information.

 Upper Limb Functional Items: For anyone interested in upper limb functional items we've added two new stage 1 records (Name + Reference) in this area: the Assisting Hand Assessment (AHA) and the Manual Ability Classification System (MACS).
 Both records link to the OM websites which contain a range of information from the background of development, to publications concerning vailidity, and much more.